Jamia Nizamia

 Jamia Nizamia more properly, Jami'ah Nizamiyyah, is one of the oldest Islamic seminaries of higher learning for Muslims located in Hyderabad, India.
-It is named after its founder- the 7th Nizam of Hyderabad.

 History

-It was founded by Shaykh al-Islam Imam Muhammad Anwaarullah Farooqui, honorifically known as Fadilat Jung (the title was bestowed upon him by the Nizam), in Hyderabad in 1876.
+It was founded by Anwarullah Farooqui, honorifically known as Fadilat Jung (the title was bestowed upon him by the Nizam), in Hyderabad in 1876.
 It flourished under the patronage of the Nizam of Hyderabad, Mir Osman Ali Khan.
 It is located in the Hussaini alam area of today's old city, Hyderabad.

 Over the last 146 years the Jamia has preserved the understanding of Islam and its sciences by the means of unbroken chains of Islamic authorization, viz, the Ijazah and the Isnad, which go back fourteen centuries to tie the institution and its scholars to Muhammad.
 It was mainly known due to the scholarly works accomplished by the faculty of the Jamia Nizamia in the late 19th and 20th centuries that the Hyderabad served as a major hub of academic activities for the sub-continent.
 The Jamia constitutes a major part of Islamic history in the sub-continent, particularly, the Deccan.